Commonwealth Monitoring Force in Rhodesia: Military Operations

+A Soldier from New Zealand supervising ZIPRA men during the military ceasefire.

-Under Major general Sir John Acland of the British Army a 9 man advanced logistics party was deployed to Rhodesia on December 8 1979, followed by the bulk CMFR on December 12.
-On the 20th of December members of the New Zealand Army flew into Salisbury from RNZAF Whenuapai.
+Under Major general Sir John Acland of the British Army a 9 man advanced logistics party was deployed to Rhodesia on December 8, 1979, followed by the bulk of British CMFR forces on December 12.
+On the 25th of December members of the New Zealand, Australian and Fijian Militaries flew into Salisbury, arriving from RNZAF Whenuapai and RAAF Richmond.
+Australian Forces where initially delayed arriving one day later than planned due to Tropical Cyclone Claudette which prevented air travel over Mauritius.
 Members of the CMFR were accommodated in a tent camp with the exception of Fijian, Kenyan and New Zealand forces who were based at Morgan High School.
-CMFR forces were tasked with monitoring the activities of Zimbabwe People's Revolutionary Army, Zimbabwe African National Liberation Army and Rhodesian Security Forces in order to enforce the military ceasefire.
-On the 2nd of March 1980, all CMFR personal were pulled back to Salisbury before being return to their home nations.
+CMFR forces were tasked with monitoring the activities of Zimbabwe People's Revolutionary Army, Zimbabwe African National Liberation Army and Rhodesian Security Forces in order to enforce the military ceasefire until the conclusion of the 1980 Southern Rhodesian general election.
+Under Colonel Kevin Cole Australian forces were assigned to monitor Zimbabwe African National Union (ZANU) assembly points in Elim, Magadze, Marymount, Dendera and Kari-Yangwe in addition to Rhodesian Security Forces assembly zones at Mount Darwin, Bindura, and Sinoia (Chinhoyi).

+Following the election held on the 27 to 29 February 1980, on the 2nd of March 1980, all CMFR personal were pulled back to Salisbury before being return to their home nations.
 By the 16th of March 1980 only a 40 man volunteer force of British infantry instructors remained to train the newly formed Zimbabwe National Army.

 During the course of Operation Agila CMFR personal engaged in minor skirmishes including when a RAF Hercules aircraft was hit by small arms fire.
 In 1979 a Royal Air Force Puma helicopter crashed resulting in the death of the 3 man crew.

+Exclusion of South Africa

+Despite the Union of South Africa's status as a commonwealth nation, due to its consistent support of the Rhodesian Security Forces via weapons, supplies and intelligence during the Rhodesian Bush War it was decided that South African forces would not be able to remain independent in the role of peacekeeping.
+South Africa played no role in the Lancaster House Agreement unlike most other commonwealth nations instead being condemned for its support of Rhodesia.
+Later United Nations Security Council Resolution 463 encouraged the United Kingdom to ensure that all South African Forces and mercenaries left the country.

+Police involvement

+581 members of numerous British Police forces were involved as assistant election supervisors during the 1980 elections.
+They were initially posted to the British South Africa Police headquarters in Salisbury before being posted off to their relevant polling stations.